Use image views

 • You can zoom in and out on the map using the pointer or the zoom-in and zoom-out buttons.

-• Return to the extent of your imagery if you are viewing imagery in the canvas or return to the saved extent of your project using the Default Map View button below the zoom buttons.
+• Return to the extent of the imagery if you are viewing imagery in the canvas or return to the saved extent of the project using the Default Map View button below the zoom buttons.

-• Holding down a right-click will allow you to alter your orientation.
-You can reset your orientation using the Reset Map Orientation button below the Default Map View button.
+• Holding down a right-click will allow you to alter the orientation.
+You can reset the orientation using the Reset Map Orientation button below the Default Map View button.

 • You can change the basemap using the Show Basemaps button located in the Map Panel header.

-• View an overview map using the Overview Map button located in the header of the Map Panel header
+• View an overview map using the Overview Map button located in the Map Panel header.

-• A Legend can be viewed by clicking the Expand to view the map legend button in the Map Panel header.
+• To view a legend, click the Expand to view the map legend button in the Map Panel header.

 Note: